 By the middle of 2014 the Euro Tour had been up and running for a year and I had pretty much settled on my new strategies.
 I had also started to develop my own data that I believe accurately rates performances better than anything that is publicly out there.

-It has been pretty successful all in all with a 51pts profit from 590 staked.
-In 2017 we had a 17pts profit (13% ROI) and are currently showing a 10pts profit (8% ROI) so far in 2018.
+It has been pretty successful all in all with a 55pts profit from 611 staked.
+In 2017 we had a 17pts profit (13% ROI), an 11pts profit (8% ROI) in 2018 and a 2.75 profit so far in 2019.
 It is of course not the skyrocket profit of the first 5 years of the service, but those days in darts betting are long gone.
-I would like to think this is a more sustainable and adaptable way of doing things.
+I would like to think this is a more sustainable and adaptable way of doing things giving steady growth on the recommended 40pt bank.

 * All the figures quoted here are based on the official odds stated in the daily emails.
 In reality those prices can often be beaten as I record at the generally available price and never record at top odds.
 Realistically you can add a few extra points to all of the totals quoted